Remillard/VHDL-Mode/README.md

 Code beautification should pay attention to the `tab_size` and `translate_tabs_to_spaces` settings that are part of the standard Sublime Text preferences.
 Please let me know if this causes any issues.

-* `vhdl-user` : Fills in the username portion of the header template.
+* `vhdl-user` : *String* : Fills in the username portion of the header template.
-* `vhdl-company` : Fills in the company name portion of the header template.
+* `vhdl-company` : *String* : Fills in the company name portion of the header template.
-* `vhdl-project-name` : Fills in the project name portion of the header template.
-This field would very commonly be customized in the `sublime-project` file.
+* `vhdl-project-name` : *String* : Fills in the project name portion of the header template.
-* `vhdl-platform` : Fills in the platform or part number portion of the header template.
+* `vhdl-platform` : *String* : Fills in the platform or part number portion of the header template.
-* `vhdl-standard` : Fills in the coding standard portion of the header template.
+* `vhdl-standard` : *String* : Fills in the coding standard portion of the header template.
-* `vhdl-modified-time-string` : Represents the string that will be searched for when the file is saved.
+* `vhdl-modified-time-string` : *String* : Represents the string that will be searched for when the file is saved.
 If this is found, that line is replaced with a string comprising of this pattern, plus the current time.
+This is also used in the header creation to make sure that header template insertion injects the correct string.
+* `vhdl-use-copyright-block` : *Boolean* : Setting this to true will make the header template insertion inject the copyright block.
+Setting this to false will make it such that this section is not used.
+* `vhdl-copyright-block` : *String List* : This list of strings will be joined by newlines and prepended by a newline (required due to the optional nature of this block -- see the snippet field location) and is used when `vhdl-use-copyright-block` is set to true.
+This string will be searched for ${YEAR} and ${COMPANY} and replaced by the current year, and the `vhdl-company` string respectively.
+The string list is required since JSON does not allow multiline strings.
+* `vhdl-use-revision-block` : *Boolean* : Setting this to true will make the header template insertion inject the revision block.
+Setting this to false will make it such that this section is not used.
+* `vhdl-revision-block` : *String List* : This list of strings will be joined by newlines and prepended by a newline.
+It is used when `vhdl-use-revision-block` is set to true.
+This string does not have any field substitutions.

 # Usage